-- Courses are either adapted extracts from The Open University courses - the same as the ones studied by our students - or complete courses on OpenLearn only
+- Courses are either adapted extracts from The Open University courses - the same as the ones studied by our students - or complete courses exclusive to OpenLearn

 - If you're interested in taking an Open University course, but not sure it's for you, you can get a feel for what's on offer before signing up

 - Free courses are available now, whenever now is - you can start right away, or whenever suits you

 - You can work through at your own pace - if you want to do a burst of ten hours in one sitting - be our guest.
 Want to spread studying over a longer period?
 That's your choice.
 Just use the 'enrol' button, and we'll remember how far you've got through for you